2022-2023 Undergraduate & Graduate Catalog

 If a student decides at some point to pursue only the undergraduate portion of the combined degree, the school will still recognize the graduate courses taken in lieu of undergraduate courses.
 Credit from the undergraduate degree cannot be used toward a graduate degree at a later date.

-This sample order of coursework assumes that students will complete the CS foundation and general education courses with the help of their advisor and apply for undergraduate admission at the end of the winter semester of their second year.
+This sample order of coursework assumes that students will complete the ACS foundation and general education courses with the help of their advisor and apply for undergraduate admission at the end of the winter semester of their second year.
 The following course sequence also assumes a strong mathematics background for the entering student.
 If mathematics deficiencies exist, completing the mathematics prerequisites should be the student's top priority.

-This is only one of many possible sequences of courses.
+Note: This is only one of many possible sequences of courses.
 Students are strongly encouraged to work with the graduate program director in CIS to ensure all undergraduate and graduate requirements are met, and to customize the combined program to their areas of interest.

 - General education course (A)

 - General education course (PL)